On Gauge-Invariant Entire-Function Regulators and UV Finiteness in NonLocal Quantum Field Theory: Paley--Wiener bounds and Non locality

-For the choice $F(z)=e^{z}$, we find explicitly that, after Wick rotation to Euclidean space, $K(x-y)$ is a Gaussian with characteristic width $\ell_\ast \sim M_\ast^{-1}$, so that fields at $x$ are smeared over a neighbourhood of size $\ell_\ast$ in spacetime and locality is recovered in the limit $M_\ast\to\infty$.
+where the kernel is the Fourier transform of the momentum space form factor.
+For the choice $F(z)=e^{z}$ we find that after Wick rotation to Euclidean space, $K(x-y)$ is a Gaussian with characteristic width $\ell_\ast \sim M_\ast^{-1}$, so that fields at $x$ are smeared over a neighbourhood of size $\ell_\ast$ in spacetime and locality is recovered in the limit $M_\ast\to\infty$.

-Paley--Wiener theorems provide the corresponding ``if and only if'' statement, that an entire function $F$ of the Laplace operator whose growth in complex momentum space is of finite exponential type is equivalent to a position-space kernel $K(x-y)$, which is not compactly supported but decays at most exponentially fast at large spacelike separation.
-So, once one demands an entire, UV-damping form factor $F(-p^2/M_\ast^2)$ with good behaviour along the Euclidean axis, the presence of exponentially small but nonzero tails in $K(x-y)$ is Inevitable; strict compact support of the kernel would be incompatible with nontrivial entire UV suppression.
+Paley--Wiener theorems provide the corresponding if and only if statement that an entire function $F$ of the Laplace operator whose growth in complex momentum space is of finite exponential type is equivalent to a position space kernel $K(x-y)$ which is not compactly supported but decays at most exponentially fast at large spacelike separation.
+So, once one demands an entire, UV damping form factor $F(-p^2/M_\ast^2)$ with good behaviour along the Euclidean axis, the presence of exponentially small but nonzero tails in $K(x-y)$ is inevitable; strict compact support of the kernel would be incompatible with nontrivial entire UV suppression.

-In particular, the quasi-local behaviour discussed above in which the commutators of smeared operators at spacelike separation are suppressed as $\exp(-\alpha M_\ast \rho)$ up to polynomial factors in the geodesic distance $\rho$ is precisely of Paley--Wiener type.
+In particular the non local behaviour discussed above in which the commutators of smeared operators at spacelike separation are suppressed as $\exp(-\alpha M_\ast \rho)$ up to polynomial factors in the geodesic distance $\rho$, is precisely of Paley--Wiener type.
 The scale $M_\ast^{-1}$ controls the onset of nonlocality in momentum space and also controls the decay length of the nonlocal kernel in position space.
 The local limit $M_\ast\to\infty$ corresponds to sending the exponential type of $F$ to zero.

-Given HUFT's structural assumptions of an entire function regulator with a proper-time representation and the Paley--Wiener--type locality bounds, the admissible regulators form a Paley--Wiener class of entire form factors that exhibit Gaussian-type exponential damping at large Euclidean momentum, up to subleading exponentially suppressed corrections and redefinitions of the nonlocality scale $M_\ast$.
-Our choice $F(z) = e^z$ is the simplest representative of this class.
-From the Paley--Wiener theorem, we learn that the regulator must lie in the class of Gaussian entire functions with asymptotic behaviour of $e^-p^2_E/M_*^2$, up to subleading polynomial factors and redefinitions of M*
+Given our non local QFT structural assumptions of an entire function regulator with a proper time representation and Paley--Wiener--type locality bounds, the admissible regulators form a Paley--Wiener class of entire form factors that exhibit Gaussian type exponential damping at large Euclidean momentum, up to subleading exponentially suppressed corrections and redefinitions of the nonlocality scale $M_\ast$.
+Our choice $F(z)=e^z$ is the simplest representative of this class.
+From the Paley--Wiener theorem, we learn that the regulator must lie in a class of Gaussian entire functions with asymptotic behaviour of $e^{-p_E^2/M_*^2}$, up to subleading polynomial factors and redefinitions of $M_\ast$.